robmadole/jig/docs/source/index.rst

 What is Jig
 ===========

-Jig is a Git pre-commit hook on steroids.
-It abstracts some of the messier manual bits away and lets you get down to business.
+**Jig is a Git pre-commit hook on steroids**.
+What does that mean?
+It means you can do really useful things with your staged changes before you actually create the commit.

 `Git Hooks`_ are little scripts that you can place in your ``$GIT_DIR/hooks`` directory to trigger actions at certain points.
 The ``pre-commit`` hook is useful for performing actions right before Git writes a commit.

+Jig is a command line tool as well as a utility for creating and running "plugins".

-Jig has a set of `common plugins`_ that will probably be useful to you right now, but the real goal is to make it easy for you to write your own.
+It has a set of `common plugins`_ that will probably be useful to you right now, but the real goal is to make it easy for you to write your own.

 Jump straight to it